2019ChenGong/Offline_RL_Poisoner/README.md

     -- perturbation_influence.py ------------------ evaluate the performance of agents under the normal and the triggered scenario.
     -- plot.py ------------------ visualize the performance of agents.
-    -- env_info.py ------------------ out the information of the selected tasks. params ------------------ the hype-parameters settings of offline reinforcement learning algorithms.
+    -- env_info.py ------------------ out the information of the selected tasks. params ------------------ the files of hype-parameters settings of offline reinforcement learning algorithms.

 CARLA
     -- cql-carla-lane-v0.py ------------------ train the clean agents using our selected offline RL algorithms.